bedwards/neuralese/the_weight_of_light.md

 **TIMEFRAME: August 2027 - Geopolitics of Superintelligence**

-**AI-2027 predicts:** White House mood "grim as during worst part of Cold War."
-Plans for kinetic attacks on Chinese datacenters drafted.
+*For reference, AI-2027 predicts: White House mood is "grim as during the worst part of the Cold War."
+Plans for kinetic attacks on Chinese datacenters are drafted.
 China discusses Taiwan invasion.
-Treaty negotiations fail.
+Treaty negotiations fail.*

 **Three possible paths:**